neurocyte/ghc-android/README.md

 ## tested working build with Debian stable

 Running these commands will make a Debian stable chroot and build in there.
-This has been tested to work, and uses a snapshot from ghc git that successfully cross-builds for Android, so it should keep working for the forseeable future.

 	debootstrap --arch=i386 stable debian-stable-android
 	chroot debian-stable-android